 Next is Sam:

 Sam is the classic ambitious, young person living life on her own terms.
 She has her own place, is gutsy, and wants to do what she loved for a living.
 She is also way more extroverted then Michelle.
 Sam also has a love for cinema, music, and all things in terms of pop culture.
 She’s the definition of a person living life in the fast pace of the city.
 Fully engrossed in the lifestyle.
-Her apartment also gave that way as compared to Michelle’s sterile and neat home, Sam’s was bursting with personality and clutter.
+Even her apartment for visual context making it clear how Sam was full with life as compared to Michelle’s sterile and neat home, Sam’s was bursting with personality and clutter.

-It got to the point where Sam was living on the streets or in hotels away from home as she could not longer stand being around her dad.
+It got to the point where Sam was living on the streets or in hotels away from home as she could not longer stand being around her dad and brother.

 Overall Sam is a free spirit and go-getter but with a longing for acceptance and to live up to her mother’s expectations.
 She doesn’t care about what her peers or what society says, its only her late mother and herself is what she truly wants to live up too.

 I read some reviews that felt their relationship was too rushed and I also in some ways agree but disagree.
 I look at Sam’s and Michelle’s relationship was there was instant sexual attraction between them (thought Michelle would not admit to that) with them slowly becoming more interested in each other as they began to get to know each other.
-Michelle learns to see beyond Sam’s rugged exterior to realize she was in fact a intelligent and driven person.
-While Sam’s sees past Michelle’s fridge façade to see she was a passionate person underneath her emotional armor.
+Michelle learns to see beyond Sam’s rough exterior and uncouth behavior to realize she was in fact an intelligent and driven person.
+While Sam’s sees past Michelle’s fridge façade to see she was a passionate person underneath her unemotional armor.
 It does come across as fast which yes that’s true but I would argue that may have been the intention of the writer.